The latest important new role at publishers: The influencer wrangler - Digiday

 Digiday Video Anywhere Summit

-When he joined Domino last June, Coyle — who was solely responsible for building Refinery29’s influencer marketing offering before — brought this business model to his new gig, and hired Elana Delasos as brand partnerships director to manage social stars for revenue opportunities four months ago.
+When he joined Domino last June, Coyle — who was responsible for building Refinery29’s influencer marketing offering before — brought this business model to his new gig, and hired Elana Delasos as brand partnerships director to manage social stars for revenue opportunities four months ago.

 Coyle said that an influencer manager is still a relatively new type of role in the publishing industry given how recent the rise of these influencer businesses.
 When he hires someone more senior than entry-level for this specific position, he would like to see some experience at a talent representation business, so the candidate gains experience dealing with personalities or some experience from the advertising world so the person knows how to engage with advertisers.